 By using any of the other user roles, you can control the areas of the site that you want to give that person access to.

 I could go on with these examples, but you probably get the idea by now.
-WordPress user roles are very useful when there are multiple people working on the same site handling different tasks and responsibilities.
+WordPress role manager is very useful when there are multiple people working on the same site handling different tasks and responsibilities.

 But here's a question: what happens if you want to create a new user role?
 Or, better yet, how to change the default access rights given to WordPress user roles?